-Ron Brachman is the Director of the Jacobs Technion-Cornell Institute and a Professor of Computer Science at Cornell University.
-Ron received his B.S.E.E. from Princeton University (1971), from which he graduated Summa Cum Laude and Phi Beta Kappa.
-He received his S.M.
-(1972) and Ph.D.
-(1977) degrees in Applied Mathematics from Harvard University.
-Before coming to Cornell Tech, Ron had an outstanding career in research and research leadership at world-leading institutions like Bell Labs, AT&T Labs, DARPA, and Yahoo Labs – at these institutions he was responsible for recruiting world-class research teams and creating and leading innovative research and academic relationship programs.
-Ron has served as President of AAAI and currently serves on the Board of Directors of the Computing Research Association.
-He is a Fellow of ACM, IEEE, and AAAI.
+Ron Brachman is the Director of the Jacobs Technion-Cornell Institute at Cornell Tech in New York City and a Professor of Computer Science at Cornell University.
+Ron received his B.S.E.E. from Princeton University, and S.M. and Ph.D. degrees in Applied Mathematics from Harvard University.
+Before coming to Cornell Tech, Ron had an outstanding career in research and research leadership at world-leading institutions like Bell Labs; AT&T Labs; DARPA, where he served as Director of the Information Processing Technology Office; and Yahoo Labs, where he served as Yahoo’s Chief Scientist and head of Yahoo Labs.
+At these institutions he was responsible for recruiting world-class research teams and creating and leading innovative research and academic relationship programs, including the program at DARPA that led to Siri.
+Ron has served as President of AAAI and Secretary-Treasurer of IJCAI, Inc., and served on the Board of Directors of the Computing Research Association.
+He has published extensively in AI over the years, including a textbook on Knowledge Representation and Reasoning and a recent book on Common Sense in AI (both co-written with Hector Levesque).
+He is a Fellow of ACM, IEEE, AAAI, and AAAS.

 Henry F. (Hank) Korth is a Professor of Computer Science and Engineering with a courtesy appointment in the Data and Technology Analytics Department at Lehigh University.
 He is a member of the Scalable Software Systems Research Group and directs the Blockchain Lab in the Center for Financial Services.
 Prior to joining Lehigh, he was director of Database Principles Research at Bell Labs, a vice president of Panasonic Technologies, an associate professor at the University of Texas at Austin, and a research staff member at IBM Research.
 Korth is a fellow of the ACM and of the IEEE and a winner of the 10-Year Award at the VLDB Conference.
 He received the Bell Labs President’s Silver Award for the QTM™ aggregation engine and for the DataBlitz™ main-memory storage manager.
 His numerous research publications span a wide range of aspects of database systems, including transaction management in parallel and distributed systems, real-time systems, query processing, and the influence on these areas by modern computing architectures.
 Most recently, his research has addressed a variety of issues in blockchain systems and applications, including acceleration of zero-knowledge proofs on parallel architectures, benchmarking, central-bank digital currencies, and private yet provable accounting systems.
 Details of his current work are online at blockchain.cse.lehigh.edu.